cutthroat78/Leaving-Cert-Notes/subjects/business/unit-1/01-people-in-business.md

 - Employers and employees
 - Service providers and producers
 - Customers and producers
-- Government and interest groups (Try to avoid because the relationships fluctuate between co-operative and competitive/aggressive)
+- Government and interest groups (Try to avoid because these relationships fluctuate between co-operative and competitive/aggressive)

 A purchasing manager may ask for their credit period to be extended when they experience cash flow problems